Children’s Privacy Notice

 Note to the reader: This notice is designed to be easily understood and is aimed at children and young people whose data may be captured by UCA.
-We capture date for a range of purposes including event registration and attendance, communication between UCA and schools and colleges, and used alongside the University’s Marketing & Widening Participation Notices to explain how we will use information as part of our widening participation event management, partnership communication and preapplication promotion of the University’s courses and campuses.
+We capture data for a range of purposes including event registration and attendance, communication between UCA and schools and colleges, and data is used alongside the University’s Marketing & Widening Participation Notices to explain how we will use information as part of our widening participation event management, partnership communication and preapplication promotion of the University’s courses and campuses.

 Hi!
 We’re the University for the Creative Arts and we are responsible for the University’s website.
 Thanks for visiting and reading our privacy notice!

 First things first: if you are under 16 years old, you need to make sure you have your mum, dad or other guardian’s approval to use our web site or submit any data to us.

 When you use our web site we may end up with some information about you.
 This notice lets you know what information we receive, and what we do with it.

 You have rights to ensure that if you don’t like what we are doing with your personal information, you can tell us to stop.
 If you want to do this, or make any other requests, you should contact us, by:

 emailing: email@example.com ; or